 In April 2008, the company completed its acquisition of Giga Grandi Cucine S.r.l. in Italy.
 This acquisition was funded in part with locally established debt facilities with borrowings denominated in Euro.
-On January 3, 2009, these facilities amounted to \$4.5 million in U.S. dollars.
+On January 3, 2009, these facilities amounted to \$5.1 million in U.S. dollars.
 The interest rate on the credit facilities is tied to six-month Euro LIBOR.
 The facilities mature in April of 2015.
+At January 2, 2010, the average interest rate on these facilities was approximately 4.0%.